Thomas Cushing: Lieutenant governor

 Cushing stood for election as lieutenant governor in the 1780 election.
-The vote was indecisive (no candidate received a majority of the votes cast), and the choice was given to the General Court to decide.
+The vote was indecisive as no candidate received a majority of the votes cast, and the choice was given to the General Court to decide.
 Its first candidate, James Bowdoin, refused the post, as did the second choice, James Warren, and the choice went to Cushing on the third ballot.
 He then served in the post, most of the time serving under his friend John Hancock, until his death in 1788.
 In early 1785, Hancock offered his resignation to the legislature, partly as a political maneuver (although he claimed to be suffering a particularly bad case of gout at the time).
 The legislature did not insist that Hancock remain in office, resulting in Hancock actually resigning.
 Cushing became acting governor and served out the last few months of the term.

 The 1785 election for governor was highly political and divisive; Cushing was portrayed by his opponents (principally Bowdoin and his supporters) as little more than a creature of Hancock who would do Hancock's bidding.
 The election was again undecided by the electorate; Bowdoin prevailed in the General Court's decision-making, and Cushing again won the lieutenant governor's office.
 Bowdoin served two terms, which were dominated by Shays' Rebellion, an uprising caused in part by Bowdoin's harsh fiscal policies and poor economic conditions in the rural parts of the state.
 In 1787, Hancock returned to politics, trouncing Bowdoin.
 In each of these elections Cushing was re-elected as lieutenant governor.

-During their time in office Hancock and Cushing funded the rebuilding of Boston, which had been devastated by the British occupation in 1775–76.
-Although Hancock was given most of the credit for this effort, it is known that Cushing played a significant role in the rebuilding effort.
+During their time in office Hancock and Cushing funded the rebuilding of Boston, which had suffered heavy damage during the first two years of the Revolutionary War.
+Although Hancock was given most of the credit for this effort, Cushing also played a significant role in the rebuilding effort.